Vignole: Location

-Vignole is actually made up of two distinct islands, which are connected by a bridge.
+Vignole consists of two islands which are connected by a bridge.

-Like Sant'Erasmo, Vignole houses a scanty population, most of whom work in agriculture.
-The eastern part of the island is a military zone, housing barracks of the Lagunari regiment.
-Two bridges connected this sector to the nearby Sant'Andrea Island, home to the eponymous fort.
+As with neighbouring Sant'Erasmo, Vignole has a small population most of whom work in agriculture.
+The eastern part of the island is a military zone, housing facilities of the amphibious Lagunari Regiment "Serenissima".
+Two bridges connect the military zone to Sant'Andrea Island, the location of Forte di Sant'Andrea, a mid-16th century fortress.

 History

-Historically, the island was used by the Romans and the Venetians as a vacation place.
-At the time, it directly faced the Adriatic Sea, as the Punta Sabbioni had yet to form.
+Historically, the island was used by the ancient Romans and the Venetians as a vacation place.
+It directly faced the Adriatic Sea before accumulation of sand at Punta Sabbioni.

 In the 7th century two tribunes from Torcello built a small church dedicated to St. John the Baptist and St. Christine.
-The few other points of interest include the small church of St. Eurosia, sided by a small bell tower.
+The few other points of interest include the small church of St. Eurosia, with a small bell tower.

 Transport

 The island is accessed on Actv waterbus line 13 (Fondamente Nove-Murano-Vignole-Lazzaretto Nuovo-Sant'Erasmo-Treporti).
 It is also served by a night service.